Enregistré comme favori 684 fois

 We live a 3-hour drive away in Carrboro, NC and Deborah goes to the cabin just about every other weekend.
 I work there for weeks at the time.
 My name is Tom.

-Deborah is a health research analyst.
-Someday she hopes to be able to work from the cabin but is now content to use it as a retreat from the stresses of a professional career.
-My work is mostly on the property and am also developing community vermiculture in Carrboro.
+Deborah recently retired as a health research analyst.
+I work mostly on the property and am also developing community vermiculture in Carrboro.
 For most, if not all the time, I will be your sole host.

 Bricolage et projets de construction

 Boone is a rich center of Appalachian culture made manifest mostly through local crafts and, traditional, bluegrass and gospel music.
 Great music is not hard to find.
 There is a old time music jam in town on Thursday nights - non-musicians are welcome.
 Square and contra dancing are possibilities.
 I'm not from the area but would love to share my heritage through food and story telling.

 I can teach vermiculture, making biochar, residential energy efficiency, small engine repair, knot tying and kayaking on mild rivers.
 Vermicompost and biochar are among the best soil amendments.
 I'm also very familiar with raising black soldier fly larvae for chicken, hog and fish feed.

 I'm into sustainability in a big way.
 My major pursuit now is enhancing soil fertility through vermicompost and biochar.
 I manage an urban worm farm at my community in Carrboro and have started to produce biochar at the cabins.
 There are 4 worm bins in the cabin basement.